-- 24. TRA may waive penalties or interest if the person requesting the waiver can establish that TRA's actions were in error or were the primary cause of the delay.
-Examples of such actions include - processing delays by TRA that result in a person not being informed within a reasonable time of an amount owing, - unreasonable delays in resolving objections or appeals, or in completing an audit, - incorrect advice or action in response to a person's enquiry or request, - errors in information provided by TRA in publications or forms, and - new interpretations of tax law by TRA after a return was filed in reliance on a previous interpretation.
+- 23. TRA may waive penalties or interest if the person requesting the waiver can establish that TRA's actions were in error or were the primary cause of the delay, for example, - processing delays by TRA that result in an automobile insurer not being informed within a reasonable time of an amount owing, - unreasonable delays in resolving a review of an amount owing or in completing an audit, - incorrect advice or action in response to an automobile insurer's enquiry or request, - errors in information provided by TRA in publications or forms, and - new interpretations of tax law by TRA after a return was filed in reliance on a previous interpretation.